ian-de-vries/Multi-Screen.js/README.md

 ## Installation
 - Download the latest version and extract the Multi-Screen JS and CSS files.
-- Link the JS and CSS files in the <head> tag of your page (or copy and paste the styles into your own stylesheet).
+- Link the JS and CSS files in the `<head>` of your page (or copy and paste the styles into your own stylesheet).
 - Call the `MultiScreen.init()` function in your JavaScript code (or do it like the example below).

 ``` html